kevinsung123/kevinsung123.github.io/_posts/2021-03-14-gcp-bigquery.md

 ### BigQuery is two services in  one
 1. Fast SQL Engine
-2. Managed storegae for dataset
+2. Managed storage for datasets
 	- serverless service
 	- fully managed